unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 [Sandro Mancuso](https://twitter.com/sandromancuso) & [Pedro Santos](https://twitter.com/pedromsantos) did this in the past in a real project:

 - first discuss with business people and different teams, what are the main features (it might take 3 hours to come up with 12 bullet points)
-- draw sequence diagrams for these features ,with vertical blocks being just concepts (rather than apps) -> just to get understanding how it works
+- draw sequence diagrams for these features ,with vertical blocks being just concepts (rather than applications) -> just to get understanding how it works
 - extract bounded contexts and then group them by first- and second-level (ex. below)